-“I am interested in the baclava,” Zetalkins said.
+“I am interested in the baclava,” said Zetalkins.
 “Their desserts are a lot different than western desserts.’

 Physical menus were passed down the line and made available to attendees before they placed their orders.
 After ordering, attendees paid and were given a number.
 Tables were set up where the crowds could dine together, but to-go options were also available.

-“The closest Greek restaurant is in Kansas City,” Zetalkins said.
+“The closest Greek restaurant is in Kansas City,” said Zetalkins.
 “So this is a real treat.”

 Many Topeka residents actively seek out food festivals and community events such as these.

 “I try to catch everything in Topeka,” said Alison Beebe, festival attendee.
 “There is always something fun going on.”

 While food was being served on the east side of the church, Greek pastries and coffee were available for sale in the church’s basement.
 A large white tent was also set up near the dining area where painted wooden eggs and other trinkets were sold.